felixbarten/Requirements-Engineering/_includes/content.md

 1. Asking to go back to a previous question or subject.
 2. Acknowledging you understand what the interviewee is trying to say and try to move on to the next question.
+3. Basically to take control back from the interviewee by smiling and nodding and asking gently to move the conversation in another direction

 These cues were found in the thesis: Requirements Elicitation Technique by Nisha Jacob.